 The School of Geography believes in the importance of interdisciplinary knowledge to address major issues.
 Our academics are experienced researchers invesitgating key issues in global development across a spectrum of human and physical geography, in collaboration with academics in other disciplines.
 Students will be encouraged to engage in research and project work that builds on the expertise of staff.

 The School of Life Sciences provides an exciting and stimulating environment where excellence in teaching and research are highly valued, providing opportunities for students and staff to pursue their scientific ambitions.

-The School of Mathematics & Physics offers a range of programmes from BSc up to PhD in both Mathematics and Physics.
-Our award-winning staff conduct cutting-edge research in fundamental and applied mathematics and physics, ranging from pure mathematics to applied nano-science at the interface between biology, chemistry, physics and mathematics.
+The School of Mathematics and Physics offers a range of programmes from BSc up to PhD in both Mathematics and Physics.
+Our award-winning staff conduct cutting-edge research in fundamental and applied mathematics and physics, ranging from pure mathematics to applied nano-science at the interface between biology, chemistry, physics, and mathematics.

 The School of Pharmacy aims to produce passionate pharmacists and pharmaceutical scientists who are adept in addressing many of the major healthcare challenges we will face in the future.
 Pharmacists and pharmaceutical scientists have the potential to forge strong and unique bridges between science and healthcare to improve health outcomes, built on the back of developing good relationships with patients, healthcare practitioners and the pharmaceutical industry.